Sandwich Bread Recipe (VIDEO)

 This post may contain affiliate links.
 Please see our privacy policy for more details.

 If you’re looking for a fool-proof sandwich bread recipe, this is the one.
-I know what I’m about to say may be controversial but this easy sandwich bread is (almost) better than my focaccia recipe.
-And that says ALOT!
+I know what I’m about to say may be controversial but this easy, soft sandwich bread is (almost) better than my focaccia recipe.
 Made with only 6 simple ingredients, you won’t have any guilt making this bread for your family.
-Consider this your exclusive, ultimate bread guide.
+Consider this your exclusive, ultimate sandwich bread recipe guide.

 Quick and easy preparation

-Directions are very straightforward and easy to follow.
-You will be blown away at how amazing it will turn out on your first try!
+Sometimes bread baking can feel tedious or complicated, but with this fresh bread recipe the directions are very straightforward and easy to follow.
+You will be blown away at how amazing it will turn out the first time.

 Extremely soft